 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the GX8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-H1 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the GX8 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
+Both the X-H1 and the GX8 have been discontinued, but can regularly be found used on ebay.
+The GX8 was replaced by the Panasonic GX9, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.